racCC/IShowSpeedAI/README.md

 Connect your GitHub repo

-Add your OpenAI key in secrets.toml via Streamlit Secrets Manager
+Add your OpenAI key in secrets.toml via the Streamlit Secrets Manager

-BOOM.
+💥 BOOM!
 It’s live.

 🙌 Credits
 Built with ❤️ by Rachit Pednekar
-Not affiliated with IShowSpeed – this is a fan-made parody.